Recently updated on November 25th, 2025 at 11:07 pm

 Core Forms

-TYPES OF CIVIL PROTECTION ORDERS (CPOs)
+TYPES OF RESTRAINING ORDERS in California

-Domestic Violence Protection Order
+Domestic Violence Restraining Order

 Domestic violence is abuse from a romantic partner, or a family or a household member.
 The abuse can involve physical or sexual violence, or a pattern of harassment or controlling behavior or merely threats to harm.

 This is aimed at restricting access to firearms from someone who poses significant danger to self or others.
-This protection order must be requested by a family or household member or a law enforcement agency.